 Waste Control Specialists currently has permits which allow it to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level and mixed low-level radioactive wastes.
 Although sales improved in the third quarter, the waste management industry is still experiencing a relative decline in the number of environmental remediation projects generating wastes.
 In addition, efforts on the part of generators to reduce the volume of waste and/or manage waste onsite at their facilities also have resulted in weak demand for Waste Control Specialists' waste management services.
 These factors have led to reduced demand and increased downward price pressure for waste management services.
-While Waste Control Specialists believes its broad range of authorizations for the treatment and storage of low-level and mixed low-level radioactive waste Control Specialists' long-term strategy to provide "one-stop shopping" for hazardous, low-level and mixed low-level radioactive wastes includes obtaining additional regulatory authorizations for the disposal of low-level and mixed low-level radioactive wastes includes obtaining additional regulatory authorizations for the disposal of low-level and mixed low-level radioactive wastes includes resulting additional regulatory authorizations for the disposal of low-level and mixed low-level radioactive wastes.
+While Waste Control Specialists believes its broad range of authorizations for the treatment and storage of low-level and mixed low-level radioactive waste streams provides certain competitive advantages, a key element of Waste Control Specialists' long-term strategy to provide "one-stop shopping" for hazardous, low-level and mixed low-level radioactive wastes includes obtaining additional regulatory authorizations for the disposal of low-level and mixed low-level radioactive wastes.

 Prior to June 2003, the state law in Texas (where Waste Control Specialists' disposal facility is located) prohibited the applicable Texas regulatory agency from issuing a license for the disposal of a broad range of low-level and mixed low-level radioactive waste to a private enterprise operating a disposal facility in Texas.
 In June 2003, a new Texas state law was enacted that allows TCEQ to issue a low-level radioactive waste disposal license to a private entity, such as Waste Control Specialists.
-Waste Control Specialists has applied for such a disposal license with TCEQ, and Waste Control Specialists was the only entity to submit an application for such a disposal license.
-The length of time that it will take to review and act upon the license application is uncertain, although Waste Control Specialists does not currently expect the agency would issue any final decision on the license application before 2007.
+Waste Control Specialists has applied for such a disposal license with TCEQ, and Waste Control Specialists was the only entity to submit an application for such a disposal license application is uncertain, although Waste Control Specialists does not currently expect the agency would issue any final decision on the license application before 2007.
 There can be no assurance that Waste Control Specialists will be successful in obtaining any such license.